Interplay of electric and magnetic fields in skyrmion phases of the classical Heisenberg model on a square lattice: Introduction

-These topologically nontrivial spin textures are typically stabilized by the Dzyaloshinskii-Moriya interaction (DMI) \cite{Dzyaloshinskii1958, Moriya1960} in the presence of an external magnetic field.
-However, alternative stabilization mechanisms have also been identified, including magnetic frustration \cite{Okubo2012,Leonov2015,Mohylna2022}, anisotropic couplings \cite{Gao2020,Rosales2022,Amoroso2020}, Ruderman-Kittel-Kasuya-Yosida (RKKY) \cite{Wang2020} and dipolar \cite{Utesov2021} interactions.
-Skyrmions can be driven and controlled by ultralow current densities in metallic systems based on spin-transfer torque \cite{Berger1996, Slonczewski1996, Jonietz2010, Schulz2012, Everschor2011, Zang2011}, although Ohmic heating remains a major limitation for spintronic applications.
-This has motivated increasing interest in magnetic dielectrics, where magnetoelectric (ME) coupling enables magnetic control through electric fields with greatly reduced energy dissipation \cite{Kimura2003, Fiebig2005, Tokura2006, Kimura2007, Cheong2007, Tokura2010, Khomskii2009}.
+Skyrmions can be manipulated in metallic systems by ultralow current densities via spin-transfer torque \cite{Berger1996, Slonczewski1996, Jonietz2010, Schulz2012, Everschor2011, Zang2011}, although Ohmic heating remains a major limitation for spintronic applications.
+This has motivated increasing interest in magnetoelectric (ME) materials, particularly type-II multiferroics, where the electric polarization is induced by the magnetic order itself.
+In these systems, magnetization and polarization are intrinsically coupled, enabling the control of magnetic textures by electric fields with reduced energy dissipation \cite{Kimura2003, Fiebig2005, Tokura2006, Kimura2007, Cheong2007, Tokura2010, Khomskii2009} and providing a direct experimental signature of magnetoelectric phase transitions \cite{Ruff2015}.

-The microscopic origin of magnetoelectric coupling is commonly described in terms of three main mechanisms \cite{Jia2006, Jia2007, Murakawa2010}.
-In noncollinear magnets, spin currents can induce electric polarization \cite{Katsura2005, Mostovoy2006, Sergienko2006}.
-In crystals with inequivalent magnetic sites, ferroelectricity can be induced via symmetric exchange interaction \cite{Arima2006, Choi2008, Tokunaga2008, Ishiwata2010, Cabra2025}.
-Finally, in multiferroic insulators, the $d$–$p$ hybridization model attributes ME coupling to the interaction between ligand and transition-metal ions \cite{Jia2006, Jia2007, Arima2007, Murakawa2012, Seki2012a, Liu2013a, Liu2013b}.
-This last mechanism successfully accounts for the induced ferroelectricity in compounds such as CuFeO$_2$ \cite{Kimura2006}, CuCrO$_2$ \cite{Seki2008}, Ba$_2$CoGe$_2$O$_7$ \cite{Murakawa2010} and Cu$_2$OSeO$_3$, where magnetoelectric effects have been experimentally observed \cite{Belesi2012, Seki2012a, Seki2012b, White2012, White2014, Mochizuki2015a, Mochizuki2015b, Mochizuki2016, Okamura2016, Kruchkov2017}.
-In particular, Seki et al. \cite{Seki2012a} have shown that each skyrmion quasiparticle carries a localized electric dipole or quadrupole moment arising from spin–lattice coupling.
-This coupling enables electric-field-driven manipulation of skyrmions, offering a nondissipative alternative to current-driven control in metallic systems.
+The microscopic origin of this coupling is commonly described in terms of three main mechanisms \cite{Jia2006, Jia2007, Murakawa2010}.
+Two of them arise from correlations between neighboring spins.
+In noncollinear magnets, the spin-current mechanism generates a polarization of the form $\Vec{P}\propto \sum_{ij}\Vec{e}_{ij}\times(\Vec{S}_i\times\Vec{S}_j)$ \cite{Katsura2005, Mostovoy2006, Sergienko2006}.
+In systems with inequivalent magnetic sites, symmetric exchange striction can induce ferroelectricity through terms proportional to $\Vec{S}_i\cdot\Vec{S}_j$, allowing polarization even in collinear states \cite{Arima2006, Choi2008, Tokunaga2008, Ishiwata2010, Cabra2025}.

-In type-II multiferroics, electric polarization and magnetization are intimately coupled, such that concomitant changes in both quantities naturally appear at the critical fields delimiting different phases \cite{Ruff2015}.
-This feature provides a clear experimental fingerprint of the magnetoelectric transitions that we address in this work.